mwaylabs/The-M-Project/README.md

 - *What happens to The-M-Project before Absinthe?*
 	- We call it `The-M-Project 1.x`
-	- The Sourcecode is still available on [GitHub](https://github.com/mwaylabs/The-M-Project)
+	- The source code is still available on [GitHub](https://github.com/mwaylabs/The-M-Project)
 	- We still use it on our own to build projects/products
 	- The [Sample-Apps](https://github.com/mwaylabs/The-M-Project-Sample-Apps/tree/1.x) aren't gone either
 	- [Espresso](https://github.com/mwaylabs/Espresso) is still available